Updated June 2026

 - Count the total number of rounds completed within the 20-minute time frame.

-- Spend 5-10 minutes on static stretches, focusing on the muscles used during the workout, particularly the shoulders, hips, and legs.
+- Spend 5-10 minutes on static stretches, focusing on the shoulders, hips, and legs.

 - Hang from a pull-up bar with hands shoulder-width apart and your palms facing away from your body.
 Keep your back straight and contract your abdominals.
 Bend your knees and cross your ankles over each other.

 - Pull your body up towards the bar, using your lats to drive you upward.
-The chin should extend past the top bar.
+Pull until your chin clears the top of the bar.

 - Slowly lower under control until your arms are fully extended.
 Keep momentum out of the movement.